stephenh/ts-proto/README.markdown

   Extension encode/decode methods are compliant with the `outputEncodeMethods` option, and if `unknownFields=true`, the `setExtension` and `getExtension` methods will be created for extendable messages, also compliant with `outputEncodeMethods` (setExtension = encode, getExtension = decode).

+- With `--ts_proto_opt=outputIndex=true`, index files will be generated based on the proto package namespaces.

+  This will disable `exportCommonSymbols` to avoid name collisions on the common symbols.

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).